-IsabelaThere will be a morning visit to Punta Vicente Roca to observe plenty of sea lions, marine iguanas, blue-footed and masked boobies, and flightless cormorants.
-There is an option to enjoy some water activities at this location.
-After lunch, make a dry landing on Punta Espinoza to observe and see a large colony of sea lions, marine iguanas and the flightless cormorants.
-The unique landscape here is covered with clumps of lava cactus.
+Isabela - FernandinaSpend your morning on a panga ride around Punta Vicente Roca to observe plenty of sea lions, marine iguanas, blue-footed and masked boobies, and flightless cormorants.
+Optional: time for those who would like to swim and/or snorkel.
+In the afternoon, make a dry landing on Punta Espinoza to observe and see a large colony of sea lions, marine iguanas and the flightless cormorants and clumps of lava cactus.

 Santa Cruz Island - BaltraThe last day of this amazing journey will take you to the Charles Darwin Research Station and its interpretive Center.
 Here, scientific research and environmental education is conducted in efforts of conserving the incredible habitat of the Galapagos.
 Make your way to the airport in Baltra for your return to the mainland.